 Bodyweight training has been popular for a long time.
-Bodyweight feats of strength were a mainstay of old-time bodybuilders’ routines and perfomances.
+Bodyweight feats of strength were a mainstay of old-time bodybuilders’ routines and performances.
 We just sort of “forgot” about them in the 80s, what with all the spandex and all.

-The fact is, people have been comparing GMB vs Gymnastic Bodies for quite a while now.
+But the fact is, people have been comparing GMB to GB for quite a while now.
 And they’re going to continue to do so.

 That’s because it’s natural to scope out the landscape before you make a commitment to follow a particular style of training.
 Not only that, but people deserve to have all the information they need to make informed choices.